Lewisham Council Homepage Skip navigation

 Who is responsible for insuring the building?

-The leaseholder is responsible for insuring their leasehold property (defined as the “demised” premises in your lease).
-This includes the fixtures and fittings inside the property, for example, fitted kitchen units.
+For this type of lease, the leaseholder is responsible for insuring their flat (defined as the “demised” premises in your lease).
+This usually includes the fixtures and fittings inside the property, for example, fitted kitchen units as well as the plastering, flooring, skirting boards, doors, electrics, gas and water supplies within the flat, partition walls, window glass etc. Please see the lease for the full definition of the “demised premises”.

 We, as the freeholder, are responsible for insuring the common parts of the building (defined as the “reserved” premises in your lease).
-This includes the roof, foundations, and communal areas of the building.
+This usually includes the roof, foundations and communal areas of the building.
+Again, the full definition of the term “reserved premises” can be found in your lease.

 Why do I need buildings insurance?

 Your property is a valuable possession.
-If it is damaged, for example by a fire, you would have to pay all the cost of the repairs to the demised premises if you did not have insurance, this could amount to many thousands of pounds.
+If it is damaged, for example by a fire, you would have to pay all the cost of the repairs to the demised premises.
+If you did not have insurance, this could amount to many thousands of pounds.
+Depending on the wording of your policy, your insurance may also pay for the cost of alternative accommodation if you were unable to live in the property until repairs are carried out, loss adjuster’s fees, legal expenses, site clearance, demolition etc.

-If damage is caused in another part of the building, for example from a leaking water pipe in your property, you may face a claim against you from the resident of the other property.
+If damage is caused in another part of the building, for example from a leaking water pipe in your property, you may face a claim against you from the resident of the affected property or from the Council.
+Again, depending on the actual wording, your buildings policy may include public liability cover which could pay your costs in the event that a neighbour takes you to court.

 If you do not do this you have broken the terms of your lease.
 The Council, as freeholder, gives a similar undertaking for the common parts of the building.